Ola-20/PowerBI_Projects/Mapol_BI_Analytics/README.md

-# Mapol Business Insight Analytics (Student's Project)
+# Mapol Business Insight Analytics

 •	This is an end-to-end Data analysis project that produced a report that was shared on the online power BI platform, which enable users to make a data informed decision